LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 For the non-computer-based part of information systems, human actors (such as persons delivering mail) and non-computer-based physical tools (such as printed forms, telephones, books, paper-based patient records, administrative stickers) are modeled at the physical tool layer.

-This “black box” is connected to a patient terminal, a PC and a tablet PC.
+This "black box" is connected to a patient terminal, a PC and a tablet PC.
 The physician uses both a tablet PC and a telephone as physical computer-based or non-computer-based tools, respectively.

 Depending on the modeling goals, health professionals, patients, or caregiving relatives can be modeled as physical data processing systems to highlight their information-processing role in the health information system.
 In most cases, this will not be necessary.
-To specify the relationship between physical data processing systems and virtualized physical data processing systems in a 3LGM^2 model, a “virtualizes” relationship can be modeled.
+To specify the relationship between physical data processing systems and virtualized physical data processing systems in a 3LGM^2 model, a "virtualizes" relationship can be modeled.
 In a server cluster, physical data processing systems can run certain application systems alternatively.
 Virtual machines allow multiple operating systems or different instances of one operating system to run on one physical data processing system (compare Sect.
 2.9).

-Physical data processing systems such as a specific server or a specific PC can be assigned to a “tool class” (e.g., server, PC) and a location.
+Physical data processing systems such as a specific server or a specific PC can be assigned to a "tool class" (e.g., server, PC) and a location.
 Physical data processing systems are physically connected via data transmission links (e.g., communication network, courier service) which can use different transmitting media.
 A transmitting medium is either signal-based (e.g., copper cable, optical fiber) or non-signal-based (e.g., sheet of paper, CD-ROM, USB flash drive).
 Physical data processing systems can be refined by decomposition.
 A physical data processing system can be part of exactly one physical data processing system.